 Best Ice Skates for Toddlers to Start With

-The best ice skates for a toddler to learn to skate in, are skates with solid plastic skate boots and adjustable straps that can work with ever growing feet.
-It will be a strap that looks similar to a ski boot strap, and can be adjusted per each time on the ice.
+The best ice skates for a toddler are those with solid plastic skate boots and adjustable straps that can work with ever-growing feet.
+It will be a strap that looks similar to a ski boot strap and can be adjusted.
 These types of skates come with a soft inner bootie that is typically adjustable, as well, and can give extra comfort to sensitive little feet.

-Children's ice skates are sized in junior sizes, so it would look like 6J or 10J.
-These sizes run small, so it's best to choose a size or two above your child's shoe size, and bring two pairs of thick socks just in case.
+Children's ice skates are sized in junior sizes, so they would look like 6J or 10J.
+These sizes run small, so it's best to choose a size or two above your child's shoe size and bring two pairs of thick socks just in case.

 Many believe toddlers should begin with double-bladed skates for added balance.
 But most experts say the double-blades can get in a child's way, causing loss of control, and hinder a child's ability to learn the technique.
-The best to choose are single-bladed adjustable skates, with blades that extend back further than the skate boot to help prevent falling backwards.
-The rocker style blades, such as on most ice hockey skates, assist in agility, but allow for falls more easily.
+The best to choose are single-bladed adjustable skates, with blades that extend back further than the skate boot to help prevent falling backward.
+The rocker-style blades, such as on most ice hockey skates, assist in agility but allow for falls more easily.

-One thing a beginning skater should avoid from a figure skate, is the toe pick.
+One thing a beginning skater should avoid is the toe pick.
 A toe pick is a jagged serrated edge at the toe of the skate blade.
 This toe pick is meant to help a skater stop gracefully, but young children find it will usually send them face down on the ice.
 There are many brands of skates that do not have the toe pick.
-However, if you find yourself with a pair that have the toe pick, you'll either have to instruct your child on its proper use, or have it ground down until smooth.
+However, if you find yourself with a pair that has the toe pick, you'll either have to instruct your child on its proper use or have it ground down until smooth.